surfer190/fixes/ux/ux-design-in-60-seconds.md

 - Try keep links as standard as possible blue and underlined
 - sometimes on hover underline works
 - visited links should change colour
 - select cursor (hand cursor) is good

 "People tend to move through screens from top left to bottom right", do put important elements on that access

 ## Page Title

-Title should lead with the most important information / unique for every page (reverse breadcrumb) - Use | "pipe" to seperate
+- Title should lead with the most important information
+- Be **unique for every page** (reverse breadcrumb)
+- Use | "pipe" to seperate

 lots of content how to display:
 - scrolling
 - sequential - like tutorial or steps + need pagination (print needs pdf or single page)
 - sometimes high level overview is good
 - splitting

 ## Layout